 Pokémon Reborn is another fan game that uses RPG Maker XP’s engine to deliver a new Pokémon experience modeled after Pokémon Emerald.
 The game is set in Reborn City, a decaying metropolis plagued by rampant crime and pollution.
 Your character is tasked with restoring the region to its former glory by forming an alliance with other trainers and defeating the evil organization controlling the city.

-In terms of new mechanics, Reborn introduces Field Effects, which can alter the battlefield to benefit certain types of Pokémon either for a limited number of turns or the entire battle duration.
+In terms of new mechanics, Reborn introduces Field Effects, which can tweak the battlefield to benefit certain types of Pokémon either for a limited number of turns or the entire battle duration.
 Additionally, the game features 18 gyms to challenge, one for each type, making it one of the lengthiest fan games on this list.

 However, things take a turn for the worst when a sinister organization calling itself Team Xen emerges from the shadows with plans to destroy what little progress the citizens of Aevium have made.
 In addition to 18 typed gyms, Rejuvenation adds 8 Elite members to battle and features even more sidequests than Reborn, totaling for up to 70+ hours of gameplay.